briansunter/site/site/notes/sourdough.md

 - ### Baking Container

   - A dutch oven is the cheapest and most versatile.
 However, lowering the dough into a hot container with high walls is dangerous.
   - An excellent dutch oven like the enamel Lodge costs around $100.
-Others like the Cruset brand are more expensive and probably not worth it
+Others like the Cruset brand are more expensive and probably not worth it.
+Cast iron ones are better for bread-making though less versatile for other types of cooking compared to enamel.
-  - Dedicated breadmaking pans with low walls and a tall lid are the best options but are expensive and cost $250+.
-You can only use them for breadmaking, unlike the other options.
+  - Dedicated bread-making pans with low walls and a tall lid are the best options but are expensive and cost $250+.
+You can only use them for bread-making, unlike the other options.
   - A cast iron dutch oven all in one is another excellent option.
 It has lower walls, so you can safely get the loaf inside, and I wouldn't use it independently as a cast-iron due to having to clean it so often.

 - ### Parchment Paper